Home | News | Department of University Communication and Marketing - HoKoMa

 You can contact us here if you:

-Want to have a press release created
+would like to have a press release prepared:

-Have an important appointment that needs to be communicated to the press
+have an important appointment that needs to be communicated to the press:

-Media enquiries have
+Media enquiries have:

-Planning a podcast production
+plan a podcast production:

 So that we can implement your enquiry quickly and in a targeted manner, please as early as possible the following information: